Correctness Kernels of Abstract Interpretations: Correctness Kernels in Abstract Model Checking

-Consider a transition system $\mathcal{S} = \langle \Sigma, \sra \rangle$ and a corresponding abstract transition system $\cA = \langle P, \sra^\sharp \rangle$ defined over a state partition $P\in \Part(\Sigma)$.\footnote{Equivalently, the abstract transition system $\cA$ can be defined over an abstract state space $A$ determined by a surjective abstraction function $h:\Sigma \ra A$.} Fixpoint-based verification of a temporal specification on the abstract model $\cA$ relies on the computation of least/greatest fixpoints of operators which are defined using Boolean connectives (union, intersection, complementation) on abstract states and abstract successor/predecessor functions $\post^\sharp$/$\pre^\sharp$ on the abstract transition system $\langle P,\sra^\sharp\rangle$.
-The key point here is that successor/predecessor functions are defined as best correct approximations on the abstract domain $P$ of the corresponding concrete successor/predecessor functions.
-In standard abstract model checking \cite{bk08,cgl94,cgp99}, the abstract transition relation is defined as the existential/existential relation $\sra^{\exists\exists}$ between blocks of $P$, namely:
+\paragraph{\textbf{Abstract Transition Systems.}} Consider a finite state transition system $\mathcal{S} = \langle \Sigma, \sra \rangle$ and a corresponding abstract transition system $\cA = \langle P, \sra^\sharp \rangle$ defined over a state partition $P\in \Part(\Sigma)$.
+Equivalently, the abstract transition system $\cA$ could be defined over a set $A$ of abstract states which is defined by a surjective function $h:\Sigma \ra A$ that induces a partition of $\Sigma$ (see e.g.\ \cite{cgp99}).
+Fixpoint-based verification of a temporal specification on the abstract model $\cA$ relies on computing some least/greatest fixpoints of operators which are defined using Boolean connectives (union, intersection, complementation) on abstract states and abstract successor/predecessor functions $\post^\sharp$/$\pre^\sharp$ on the abstract transition system $\langle P,\sra^\sharp\rangle$.
+The key point here is that successor/predecessor functions are defined as best correct approximations on the partitioning abstract domain $\wp(P)$ of the corresponding concrete successor/prede\-cessor functions on $\wp(\Sigma)$.
+In standard abstract model checking \cite{bk08,cgl94,cgp99}, the abstract transition relation is defined as the existential/existential relation $\sra^{\exists\exists}$ between blocks of $P$: for any $B,C\in P$,